Node.js TCP/IP Networking: OS Sockets & Ports

 Wildcard bind addresses are receive-side instructions.

 0.0.0.0 means all suitable IPv4 local addresses for that port. :: means the IPv6 unspecified address.
 Depending on platform and socket options, an IPv6 wildcard socket may or may not also accept IPv4-mapped connections.
-Treat that as platform and option dependent; Chapter 9.6 owns dual-stack behavior.
+Treat that as platform and option dependent.
+Dual-stack behavior belongs to the socket-options chapter.

-The listening server's address can look less concrete than the actual traffic:
+The listening server's address can look less specific than the traffic it accepts -

 const server = net.createServer(socket => {